GIDOO-code/Sudoku_Solver_Generator_v3/README.md

-# A major renovation will be completed soon.
+# A major renovation will be completed soon!
 　　Scheduled for the end of February.